ECB-Bikaner/ecb-sac/README.md

 4. fire up your favourite browser and visit `localhost:3000`

 ## Contributing
 Currently the project is in its early stage.
-All the work is done inside `master` branch.
+All the work is done inside `dev` branch.

-You can submit your pull requests against `master` branch according to [standard github guidelines](https://help.github.com/articles/using-pull-requests/)
+You can submit your pull requests against `dev` branch according to [standard github guidelines](https://help.github.com/articles/using-pull-requests/)

 ##Licence
 Copyright (c) 2016, ECB SAC, MIT Licence.